nedbat/coveragepy/README.rst

 .. _GitHub: https://github.com/nedbat/coveragepy

-**New in 5.0:** SQLite data storage, JSON report, contexts, dropped support for Python 2.6, 3.3 and 3.4.
+**New in 5.0:** SQLite data storage, JSON report, contexts, relative filenames, dropped support for Python 2.6, 3.3 and 3.4.

 For Enterprise